 The trust factor

 Telling yourself you need to stop and recharge is one thing, doing it is another.
 For anyone with perfectionist tendencies, there is never an endpoint and never a time when you feel completely satisfied with the work you’ve done.
+This makes it extremely difficult to switch off when working from home.

 One phrase we need to practise saying: I have done enough today.